lsst/dp0-2_lsst_io/tutorials-examples/major-updates-log.rst

 -----------

 The ``dp02`` alias for the butler repository holding the DP0.2 data set was updated to be read-only.
-This change accommodates evolution in the butler service and better align with the functionality to be expected for Data Preview 1.
+This change accommodates evolution in the butler service and better aligns with the functionality to be expected for Data Preview 1.

 Tutorial notebooks 09a and 09b (custom coadds) were updated to use the ``dp02-direct`` alias, which connects